 MetLife Customer Service Contacts

 MetLife is here to support all your VSB needs.
-Learn about each benefit by visiting metlife.com/stateofalaska .
-There you will find in depth plan information and helpful videos on each benefit.
+Learn about each benefit by visiting metlife.com/stateofalaska External link to metlife.com/stateofalaska .
+There you will find in depth plan information and a helpful video about these benefits.
 If you have questions about your VSB options or claims, please contact MetLife.

 Benefitfocus Contact Information